Dallas Cowboys: Fan support

+Criticism

+Despite the historical success of the franchise and a large Cowboys' fanbase, many fans of other NFL teams have come to dislike the Cowboys.
+Over the years, the Cowboys' fanbase had been labeled as the most annoying in all of sports.
+ESPN host and commentator Stephen A. Smith has validated this claim.

 Rivalries

 The NFC East, composed of the Cowboys, Philadelphia Eagles, the Washington Commanders and New York Giants, is one of the least-changed divisions of the original six formed in the wake of the NFL-AFL merger (its only major changes being the relocation of the Cardinals franchise from St. Louis to Arizona and its subsequent move to the NFC West in the league's 2002 realignment).
 Three of the four teams have been division rivals since the Cowboys' entry into the NFL.
 As such, the Cowboys have some of the longest and fiercest rivalries in the sport.